sparrell/SBoM-by-example/blinky_how_to.md

 - Copy the firmware to a MicroSD card (should find it if you have one mounted)
   * MIX_TARGET=rpi0 mix firmware.burn
 - install MicroSD card in RPi Zero
+- power it up via usb (make sure to use usb, not power jack)
-- power it up and after 5-10 seconds, the light will blink pattern per code
+- After 5-10 seconds, the light will blink pattern per code
+- you can ssh into this card from the computer you are attached to using the ssh keys of the computer that built the firmware

+This is MicroSD Yellow-1.

+### 2.2 RPi 4 Gadget
+do same for RPi 4 (ie use MIX_TARGET=rpi0)

 ## 3. Add "Generic" Phoenix
 Before customizing into an OpenC2 interface, first put a vanilla Phoenix webserver.